-I was thrilled when she offered to make me some of her Apple Cinnamon Muffins, and while I won't be enjoying her exact ones, I will be enjoying her exact ones!
+I was thrilled when she offered to share her recipe Apple Cinnamon Muffins, and while I won’t be enjoying her exact ones, I will be enjoying her exact ones!
 You know what I mean?
-I have all the ingredients needed already, so you can guess what we'll be having this week-end.
-Can't wait to smell the aroma these are sure to emit.
+I have all the ingredients needed already, so you can guess what we’ll be having this week-end.
+Can’t wait to smell the aroma these are sure to emit.
 Perhaps you would like to bake some too.

 And here’s Laura ….